ria-ee/X-Road-cs-api/README.md

 This API is used to add new X-Road members directly to X-Road Central Server without web admin interface.

+An official management API will be included in a future X-Road release.
+You can find the roadmap for X-Road [here](https://www.niis.org/xroad-roadmap).

 **NB!
 Make sure your API is not accessible from public internet, and is properly secured in your internal network!**

 ## API description